Rhizomatica/sbitx-core/README.md

 This code expects the I2C bus to be kernel I2C interface.
 Make sure you have one of the dtoverlays in /boot/config.txt

-For loading the I2C BB driver in the appropriate sBitx pins, with kernel RTC clock driver loaded (for use as system clock, this is what I use):
+For loading the I2C Bit-Banged (BB) driver in the appropriate sBitx pins, with kernel RTC clock driver loaded (for use as system clock, this is what I use):
 ```
 dtoverlay=i2c-rtc-gpio,ds1307,bus=2,i2c_gpio_sda=13,i2c_gpio_scl=6
 ```